Selaginella99/PE.VC./week4.md

 - A wide spread interest in alternative investments
 - A need for growth to enhance the GDP

-## Rules of a Well-Organized Sturtupper
+## Rules of a Well-Organized Startupper

 - 1. Commitment, hard work, and passion
 - 2. Right team